BetaNYC/About/README.md

-About
+About this Repo
 =====

-This is BetaNYC.
-Here, you can comment on who we are.
+BetaNYC was founded in 2008 as a meetup to discuss open government in NYC.
+Since then, it has evolved to be a key local leader and national partner in building civic technology.

+This repo outlines what BetaNYC is and allows you to fork, comment, and add to what BetaNYC can become.